 Despite my love of fancy restaurants, you really can’t beat a proper good pub.
 One where the locals are ‘local’ and the bar staff are friendly.
 Extra brownie points if they serve food and double brownie points if the food is good.
-Having heard many people recommend The Curzon Arms to me, this month I finally got round to going there for dinner with my very favourite blogging buddies.
+Having heard many people recommend The Curzon Arms, this month I finally got round to going with my favourite blogging buddies.
 A picturesque country pub in the lovely village of Woodhouse Eaves.

 To start I went for the risotto balls.
 Off to a good start, they were really delicious and very cheesy!
-The tomato salsa was the kind which you can whip up at home but the red onion and fresh tomato just really worked well with the creamy risotto.
-My friends went for the mussels (more of which later) and the smoked salmon – which interestingly, came as a fillet piece rather than slices.
+The tomato salsa was the kind which you can whip up at home.
+That said, the red onion and fresh tomato worked well with the creamy risotto.
+My friends had mussels (more of which later) and smoked salmon – which interestingly, came as a fillet rather than slices.

 My first thought when my main was delivered was “bloody hell, this could feed a family of four!” but of course I didn’t let that put me off and tucked in but unfortunately, as Emily had hinted, the sauce was slightly bitter (from the celery at a guess) and very bland.
-It was also so far down the pot that I had to eat a good third of the mussels before I could get my frites or bread in to dip.
-To make things worse, the description I’d read earlier that day on their website for the mussels was wrong -it sounded much better with a more creamy chorizo sauce.
-I’d decided I was having that before I even arrived!
+I had to eat a good third of the mussels before I could dip my frites or bread in.
+To make things worse, the description I’d read that day on their website for the mussels was wrong -it sounded much better with a more creamy chorizo sauce.
+I’d decided I was having that before I’d even arrived!

-Emily & Charlotte had more luck with their mains – lamb faggots with dreamy mash and a rich jus and a slow cooked feather blade of beef.
-The beef was totally tender and you could cut it with a fork but Emily did have to ask for some gravy as she felt the dish was a little dry.
+Emily & Charlotte had more luck with their mains – lamb faggots with creamy mash and a rich jus and a slow cooked feather blade of beef.
+The beef was totally tender and you could cut it with a fork.
+But, Emily did have to ask for some gravy as she felt the dish was a little dry.
 The photos don’t look great as the venue was pretty dark but you get the picture..